 Disney Springs West Side offers some great entertainment and eating venues as well some interesting shops.

 If visiting the West Side, you can park in the Orange multi-story garage which gives direct access.
-There are also four open air parking lots just a few minutes walk away; namely Strawberry, Watermelon, Grapefruit and Mango.
+There are also three open air parking lots just a few minutes walk away; namely Strawberry, Watermelon and Mango.

 Entertainment at West Side